Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 aviv-clincs-hbot

-The Aviv Medical Program is founded in part on the research studies outlined above.
-By making data-driven decisions, our clients have achieved better cognitive and physical performance.
+The Aviv Medical Program was developed, in part, based on the research studies outlined above.
+Through data-driven care, our clients have achieved improvements in both cognitive and physical performance.
 We understand every individual is unique, with different post-stroke symptoms and challenges.
-Thus, not every person will be a candidate for our program.
+Thus, not every person may be a candidate for The Aviv Medical Program.
 Our rigorous assessment process will determine whether the program is right for you.

-Our post-stroke program remains focused on research and leans on a holistic and personalized approach.
-Depending on your symptoms, needs, and goals, it can include the following:
+Our post-stroke program remains focused on research and leans on a personalized approach to treatment.
+Depending on your symptoms, needs, and goals, it can include the following pre-treatment assessments:

 • In-depth review of medical history